 For Early Applications: Accepted/Deferred/Rejected

-In early applications, a student might either be accepted, deferred, or rejected.
-Deferral means that a student is not accepted nor rejected but that they will withhold their decision.
-A student’s application will be reviewed with the regular decision applications.
+In early applications, a student may be accepted, deferred, or rejected.
+Deferral means that the student is not accepted or rejected in the early round and that the application will be reviewed again with the Regular Decision pool.

 For Regular Decisions: Accepted/Waitlisted/Rejected